 Want to be a glamorous Hollywood movie star?
 Well, you might think twice when you hear what working for some of these directors is like.
-They might punch you square in the face or threaten to kill you!
-Life on a film set with these film directors is no walk in the park.
-Though they have some of the most storied and award-winning careers in film, they got there with ruthless determination and by, well, being just plain difficult to work with.
+They might punch you square in the face or threaten to end your life.
+Though they have some of the most storied and award-winning careers in film, they got there with ruthless determination and by being just plain difficult to work with.

-Ever since the start of the movie business, there have been sordid tales of difficult directors who have turned making films into a nightmare for everyone involved, from cast to crew to the studio.
+Ever since the start of the movie business, there have been sordid tales of difficult directors who clashed with actors - and turned making films into a nightmare for everyone else involved.
 From nailing cell phones to walls and being all kinds of tyrannical, these directors take their craft a little too seriously, and they've earned unfavorable reputations as some of the worst people to work with in the process.

-This guy is the worst of the worst, but his movies, like American Hustle and Silver Linings Playbook, are SO DARN GOOD!
+This guy is the worst of the worst, but his movies, like American Hustle and Silver Linings Playbook, are some of our favorites,

 Credits (Film): Silver Linings Playbook, American Hustle, Three Kings, The Fighter, Adaptation, + more

 Birthplace: New York City, New York, United States of America